davidthewatson/mirror/README.md

 # Mirror Site using Reitz requests-html

 I've been working on web scraping for decades.
-Most of my work was with scrapy with the frontier managed on a bespoke combination of postgresql and RFQ.
+Most of my work was with scrapy with the frontier managed on a bespoke combination of postgresql and RQ.
 I still think that backend is useful for managing crawls where the frontier is large but for single page crawls or mirrors, this is what I use.

 ## INSTALL